Lallana agrees short-term extension to Liverpool deal which will allow him to see out Premier League title bid | Goal.com

 Adam Lallana has agreed a short-term extension to his contract at Liverpool which will allow him to see out the 2019-20 campaign at Anfield and the remainder of the Reds’ Premier League title bid.

-The England international will now form par of Jurgen Klopp’s squad through to the end of July, at which point he will drop into the free agent pool.
+The England international will now form part of Jurgen Klopp’s squad through to the end of July, at which point he will drop into the free agent pool.

 The 32-year-old has been on Merseyside since 2014, taking in 178 appearances, and will be hoping to add to his medal collection before heading through the exits.